Playlist Curators

 see also: Writer/Journalist, DJ/Selector, Reviewer/Critic, Collector, Podcaster

-Judy Cantor-Navas writes
+Judy Cantor-Navas writes Cuba on Record

 “Cuban sounds and stories from the wide world of Latin music.
 Playlists, videos, interviews, and a serialized book about the pioneering Havana label Panart Records by Judy Cantor-Navas.”